markwkidd/cushaw-handbook/index.md

 ---
-title: Commonwealth Cushaw Project
+title: About this project
 layout: home
 nav_order: 0
 ---

-# About the guide
+# About this project

 ![Collage of cushaw squash in various locations](assets/images/cushaw-homepage-banner-1000x250.png)